isallexist/Quasi-clique/README.md

 User instructions: Packages required to run codes-- not provided here, other licenses required; compile and run instructions-- input parameters, etc.

-LDB.cpp: The code for generating the LDB bound
+LDB.cpp: The code for generating the proposed ellipsoidal bound.

-MIP.cpp: What it contains/does ...
+MIP.cpp: The code for generating the MIP-based bounds by solving MIP formulations for the quasi-clique problem.

+MakeCommand_ldb: Command to compile LDB.cpp in a linux system.

+Makefile_mip: Make file to compile MIP.cpp in a linux system.

-Input instance format(s):
+Input instance format(s): DIMACS II instance format.
+Examples can be found at http://iridia.ulb.ac.be/~fmascia/maximum_clique/DIMACS-benchmark